[Editor’s Note: Originally published June 2018]

 This Michigan native has played on stage with legendary artists like Del McCoury, David Grisman, Sam Bush, and many more, while also having been on tour with acts like Leftover Salmon, Greensky Bluegrass, and The Infamous Stringdusters.
 It’s without question Strings is among the top tier performers within the bluegrass, roots, and Americana community.

-Strings was kind enough to take some time in the thick of his 200+ show tour to talk about his roots, his grandfather’s prison-made guitar, life on the road, and much more.
+Strings was kind enough to take some time in the thick of his 200+ show tour to hop on a phone call to discuss his roots, his grandfather’s prison-made guitar, life on the road, and much more.
 So without further adieu…

-Music Mecca: Do you remember the moment when you were like “okay, forget math and science, I’ve officially found my calling playing guitar”.
+Music Mecca: Do you remember the moment when you were like, “Okay, to hell with math and science, I’ve officially found my calling in playing guitar.”

 MM: Do you remember the first song you learned to play?